 The signals used by animals to communicate are among the most beautiful features of the natural world, including a dizzying array of sounds, smells, colors, dances, electrical fields and seismic vibrations.
 Research in the Patricelli Lab addresses the function of these signals and why they take on such diverse and complex forms.
-Our approach has been integrative, examining functional, environmental and mechanistic influences on signal content and design.
-One of the central goals of research in the lab is to understand how signals are influenced by the social and environmental contexts in which they are used.
+Our approach has been integrative, examining functional, environmental and mechanistic influences on signal form and signaling behaviors.
 To accomplish this, we have pioneered new techniques and technologies for the detailed observation and experimental manipulation of both visual and acoustic signals in the field, including biomimetic robots and microphone arrays.

 Below is a description of some of the major projects in the lab: